ProjectAutomata/docs/sort.md

 * [ ] View Saved Sort
 * [ ] Create New Sort
+* [ ] Data validation on saving a sort on both ends.
 * [ ] Apply Run Time Sort
 * [ ] Clear Sort
 * [ ] Display Applied and Saved Sort on Panel Top